Generic Name: pioglitazone and glimepiride (PYE-oh-GLI-ta-zone & glye-MEP-ir-ide)

 If OVERDOSE is suspected:

-Store Duetact between 59 and 86 degrees F (15 and 30 degrees C).
+Store Duetact in the original container at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Store away from heat, moisture, and light.
 Do not store Duetact in the bathroom.
 Keep Duetact out of the reach of children and away from pets.

 - If you have any questions about Duetact, please talk with your doctor, pharmacist, or other health care provider.